How To Wash Acrylic Paint Brushes | Cleaning Dried Acrylic Paint Off Brushes | How To Clean Acrylic Paint Off Your Palette

 If you don't plan on using them for a few days, I suggest you do a deeper cleaning of your acrylic paint brushes.
 You can use a mild regular soap that doesn't contain harsh ingredients and added coloring, or you can get a brush cleaning soap specifically made for cleaning artists' brushes.
 The added benefit of brush cleaning soaps are they're also moisturizing and double as brush preservers.
 You can also use dish soap, but I suggest using it only for synthetic brushes as it can easily strip the natural oils of the brushes with natural hair/bristles.

 Wet your brush in clean water and then drag it back and forth on your soap to lather it up.
-Don’t use stabbing or pushing motions, be gentle with your brushes and use pulling motions instead.
+Don't use stabbing or pushing motions, be gentle with your acrylic paint brushes and use pulling motions instead.

 You can use the palm of your hand (rubber glove protected if you're not sure about your paint's safety level), a rounded container, or a special paint puck brush cleaner (I reused an extra one I had that was for make-up brushes).
 Use any of those to properly work the lather into the brush's hair/bristles, use circular motions.
 You'll see the lather changing color as leftover paint is slowly being removed, especially from the area near the ferrule.